traelincoln/traelincoln/index.md

 Currently, I am interested in designing blogs, pairs well with my skills, but I am also working hard on building web apps with react and angular.
 I believe that is where my technical skills will truly shine.
 I like solving problems and also I enjoying designing UIs that are fun to use and reduce user frustration.
 I am in the early stages of developing some community centered projects that can help people to manage their financed and nutrition better.

 ## Hobbies
-I also enjoy playing tennis, listening to rap music and reading books, bot fiction and non-fiction.
+I also enjoy playing tennis, listening to rap music and reading books, both fiction and non-fiction.

 ## Works of interest
 ### Project 0: